Whole of Home assessment and score

 - FirstRate5.

-NatHERS-accredited software is able to provide a whole of home rating for apartment units where hot water and space conditioning are decentralised, but currently does not offer a Whole of Home option for apartments with centralised services.
-However, the NatHERS Administrator expects that software tools will be available to assess Class 2 buildings with centralised services from 2025.
+NatHERS-accredited software is able to provide a whole of home rating for apartment units where hot water and space conditioning are self-contained in the unit, but currently does not offer a Whole of Home option for apartments with centralised services.

 Deemed to Satisfy Elemental Provisions

-This option provides a prescriptive approach to complying with the Whole of Home performance requirements.
+This option provides a prescriptive approach to complying with the Whole of Home requirement.
 Following all the elemental provisions of the NCC creates a deemed to satisfy (DTS) solution.

 Whole of Home energy savings tips